A second attack targets the US-led coalition in Iraq within hours

 There was no claim of responsibility.

-This is the second attack within hours; the first took place in Baghdad Governorate.
+This is the second attack within 24 hours days; the other took place in northern the capital Baghdad.

 On January 5, the Iraqi parliament voted by majority to end the foreign military presence on the country's territory, following the killing of the Iranian Quds Force commander, Qassem Soleimani, and the deputy head Al-Hashd Al-Shaabi, Abu Mahdi Al-Muhandis, in an American airstrike near Baghdad International Airport.